The Hadza Tribe is a notable African tribe in Tanzania. This is a contemporary hunter-gatherer culture that has existed for thousands of years.

 - High protein and fiber intake from natural foods

 Based on seasonal food availability, Hadza's diet is very variable.
 This hunter-gatherer diet of wild meat, vegetables, and honey is healthy and well-suited to their busy lifestyle.
 It also shows their dependence on nature.
-However, with increasing pressures from external factors and modernization, the Hadza's traditional diet and way of life face challenges and changes in the 21st century.

 Spiritual Beliefs and Practices of Hadza Tribe